-Posted on behalf of Phillips Law Group on Mar 17, 2010 in Nursing Home Abuse
+Posted on behalf of Phillips Law Group on Mar 18, 2010 in Nursing Home Abuse

 As the American population gets older in general, more and more people will need the help of assisted living facilities or nursing homes to make sure that they are properly cared for as they enter their golden years.
 Unfortunately, the reality of this ever-increasing demand has stretched many operations thin to the point where their hiring diligence has suffered and the quality of care has taken a decided downturn.

 When people hear the term 'nursing home abuse,' most think of the most obvious examples that tend to get the most media coverage - physical and emotional abuse.
 While these forms of nursing home abuse deserve the same accountability as any other crime or personal injury claim, financial abuse is also happening in high numbers.